-Williamsburg lies in the westernmost area of Brooklyn.
-It is situated north of Bedford-Stuyvesant, south of Greenpoint, west of Bushwick, and east of the East River.
-Originally an industrial epicenter, Williamsburg is now associated with the hipster and indie music scenes.
-Like much of Manhattan, the borough abounds with celebrities, from current residents like actors Ed Westwick and Zoe Kravitz to those born or raised in the neighborhood pre-reinvention, like author Henry Miller, award-winning star Barbra Streisand, and singer Barry Manilow.
+Williamsburg lies along the westernmost area of Brooklyn.
+It’s situated north of Bedford-Stuyvesant, south of Greenpoint, west of Bushwick, and east of the East River.
+Originally an industrial epicenter, Williamsburg is now associated with hipsters and an indie music scene.
+Like much of Manhattan, the neighborhood is rife with celebrities, from current residents like actors Ed Westwick and Zoe Kravitz to those born or raised in the area, like author Henry Miller, award-winning star Barbra Streisand, and singer Barry Manilow.

 Williamsburg’s proximity to Manhattan makes it an attractive option for anyone living in the city.
-The Williamsburg Bridge connects the Brooklyn district to the Lower East Side of Manhattan (discover our neighborhood guide of the Lower East Side) while multiple subway lines run underneath the neighborhood.
-When staying in New York City, don’t rule out the outer boroughs – Williamsburg might just be the perfect fit for you!
+The Williamsburg Bridge connects Brooklyn to the Lower East Side of Manhattan (discover our neighborhood guide to the Lower East Side), while multiple subway lines run underneath the neighborhood.
+If you’re staying in New York City, don’t rule out the outer boroughs; Williamsburg might just be the perfect fit for you!